-Internationally relevant scientific and technical advances are foreseen, since it is a pioneering project for determining the current state of innovations linked to ceramic materials applied to architecture, by examining recent national and international undertakings, distinguished by their unquestionable quality and backed by specialist critics.
+Internationally relevant scientific and technical advances are foreseen, since it is a pioneering project for determining the state-of-the-art in innovations linked to ceramic materials applied to architecture, by examining recent national and international embodiments, distinguished by their unquestionable quality and backed by specialist critics.

-In order to transfer and preserve the collective knowledge developed to create these new ceramics, the most important contributions linked to each of the stages required for implementing the digital platform must be highlighted.
+In order to transfer and preserve the collective knowledge developed to create these new ceramics, the most important contributions linked to each of the stages required for implementing the digital platform are highlighted.